networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-As you can see that the docker container will impact the throughput a lot.
-The number of requests per seconds is dropped from 2.42 million to 1.47 million.
+As you can see, the docker container will impact the throughput a lot.
+The number of requests per second is dropped from 2.42 million to 1.47 million.

 ##### Docker HTTP with Middleware Enabled

-Although this benchmark is for the proxy, but it would be very useful to compare with the embedded solution to address cross-cutting concerns so that users can choose between sidecar and embedded patterns based on the performance data.
+Although this benchmark is for the proxy, it would be very useful to compare with the embedded solution to address cross-cutting concerns so that users can choose between the sidecar and embedded patterns based on the performance data.

-The generated [petstore][] project has all the middleware handlers defined and enabled but with HTTPS/2 enabled.
-So we need to create a new embedded folder under proxy/petstore and copy the server.yml from the http folder.
+The generated [petstore][] project has all the middleware handlers defined and enabled; also, it has HTTPS/2 enabled.
+So we need to create a new embedded folder under proxy/petstore and copy the server.yml from the `http` folder.
 After that, we start the server.

 ```